 The USDA requires that “free-range” animals have access to outdoor areas, but there is no provision for how much time they must be allowed to spend outside or how much room they must be provided with to do so.
-The Associated Press reported that the USDA’s regulations don’t “require the birds to actually spend time outdoors, only to have access.”(2) Even if a farmer opened the door to a coop with thousands of birds inside and then closed it before any chickens went outside, he would still be able to use the “free-range” label.(3)
+USDA’s regulations only require the birds have “been allowed access to the outside.”2 Even if a farmer opened the door to a coop with thousands of birds inside and then closed it before any chickens went outside, he would still be able to use the “free-range” label.3

-Meat, poultry, eggs, and dairy products labeled “organic” have been regulated by the USDA since 2002 and must come from animals who are “given no antibiotics or growth hormones.”(11) Farms, processors, and distributors must be inspected by the USDA before they are allowed to use the “organic” label.
-However, fewer than 3 percent of cows on dairy factory farms and fewer than 2 percent of chickens are raised in accordance with these standards.(12) One cattle rancher complained, “Organic is a straightjacket [sic] with too many constraints.”(13)
+Meat, poultry, eggs, and dairy products labeled “organic” have must come from animals who are “(m)anaged without antibiotics, added growth hormones, mammalian or avian byproducts,or other prohibited feed ingredients.”7 Farms, processors, and distributors must be inspected by the USDA before they are allowed to use the “organic” label.
+However, fewer than 4 percent of cows on dairy factory farms and fewer than 5 percent of chickens are raised in accordance with these standards.8,9 One cattle rancher complained, “Organic is a straightjacket [sic] with too many constraints.”10

 Other Labels Regulated by the USDA

 None of the following labels addresses animals’ living conditions or their welfare during transport or slaughter:

 • “Certified”: Meat that has been stamped with this label has been “evaluated” by the USDA “for class, grade, or other quality characteristics.”12